In the article Build your own retro SmartHome display via analogue displays, is explained how to assemble your own Retro SmartHome display.

 In the following list you will find all the tools you need to implement this article.

-Download the plugin data from the Nerdiy Git
+Download plugin data from Nerdiy Git

-Like all ESP-Easy plugins – offered here on Nerdiy.de – you can also find this plugin in Git at: https://github.com/Nerdiyde/Nerdiys_ESPEasy
+Like all ESP-Easy plugins offered here on Nerdiy.de, you can also find this plugin in Git at: https://github.com/Nerdiyde/Nerdiys_ESPEasy

-Activate plugin compilation
+Enable plugin compilation

-If you program ESPEasy on your ESP using the ArduinoIDE or recompile the code completely, it is important that you activate the PanelMeter plugin beforehand.
-To do this, switch to the tab of the plugin and remove the comment (the two "//") before the "#define USES_P209".
-This means that the plugin or the code it contains is included in the next compilation and is available to you as a selection in the plugin manager.
-You can find more information about this in the article ESPEasy – Compile firmware, flash and configure WLAN access data in the section Activate required plugins.
+If you program ESPEasy on your ESP by using the Arduino IDE or compiling the code from scratch, it is important that you activate the PanelMeter plugin beforehand.
+To do this, go to the plugin tab and remove the comment (the two “//”) in front of the “#define USES_P209”.
+This means that the plugin or the code it contains will be included in the next compilation and will be available to you as a selection in the plugin manager.
+You can also find further information about this in the article ESPEasy – compile, flash firmware and configure WLAN access data in the section Activate required plugins.

-Configure the plugin
+Configure plugin

-Available commands
+Available Commands

 Command: pmset

-Setting of analog displays and LED colors.
+Setting analog displays and LED colors.

 1. Parameter: "selected PanelMeter":